-(a) List courses you taught this year and those you taught last year: (If you participated in team-taught course, indicate each of them and what percent of courses you taught.)
+(a) List courses you taught this year and those you taught last year: (If you participated in teamtaught course, indicate each of them and what percent of courses you taught.)
 For each course include year and semester taught, course number, course title and enrollment.

-Mr. Byard teaches second year AAS courses.
+Mr. Swick teaches all of the ATT courses for the first year of the program in addition to the Capstone course.
 Enrollment information is included in Appendix III.